What is Web Page Weight and How Does It Impact Site Performance?

 Web page weight refers to the total size of a webpage when it is fully loaded in a web browser.
 This size is commonly measured in kilobytes (KB) or megabytes (MB) and contains all the resources that make up the page, including HTML, CSS, JavaScript, images, videos, and other media files or resources.

-In simpler terms, think of web page weight as the “weight” that your webpage carries when it travels across the internet.
-Just as a heavier package takes longer to deliver, a larger web page requires more time to load.
+In simpler terms, think of web page weight as the “weight” that your page carries when it travels across the internet.
+Just as a heavier package takes longer to deliver, a larger webpage requires more time to load.

 Why Does Page Size Matter?